Burns occur from exposure to heat, steam, hot liquids, chemicals or the sun. The treatment of burns depends on the severity of the burn.

 For burn relief and to heal cuts, scrapes or wounds, mix three to five drops of lavender oil with ½ teaspoon of coconut oil and apply the mixture to the area of concern.
 You can use your fingers or a clean cotton ball.

 While lavender essential oil can help heal burns, frankincense oil may help to reduce scarring, and tea tree oil can reduce the risk of infection.
 To heal burns fast, try this homemade burn ointment with lavender, honey and olive oil.
 You can include a few drops of frankincense and tea tree oils in the recipe too for additional therapeutic benefits.

-Conventional Burn Treatment + When to Visit a Doctor
+How to Treat a Burn Conventionally + When to Visit a Doctor

 Depending on the type of burn you have, conventional burn treatment will vary.
 Major burns that involve a more severe degree of skin damage require emergency care while a minor burn does not and is a good candidate for natural home remedies.

 To help guide you, remember that major burns are deep, can cause the skin to be dry and leathery, can look charred, include patches of white, brown or black, are larger than three inches in diameter and/or they cover the hands, feet, face, groin, buttocks or a major joint.
 A minor burn results in superficial redness to the skin (similar to a sunburn), pain, possibly blistering of the skin and/or involves an area that is not larger than three inches in diameter.
 (2)